AsiehH/ML-end-to-end-AWS/Instructions.md

     - Name: `ECR_REPOSITORY_NAME`
     - Copy/past the value after .com in the URI you saved from step ECR

-- Once you see *Your deployment is complete*, you can check on  that `.github/workflows` has been created in your repo.
-If you click on it and open the `yml` file, you will see the steps that has been taken to deploy your app.
-You will see `publish-profile` in the end that has a secret key.
-To see the value of this secret:
-	- click on Settings > Secrets and Variables > Actions
-	- You will see the key that was created.

 ### See the deployed model
 - Go to Github Actions